ellisonpyon/cs1302-latin-squares/README.md

   of the game's default package is `bin`,
 * `cs1302.game.LatinSquaresDriver` denotes the fully qualified name of the game's driver class, and
-* `config.txt` is the path to a text file that provides the game's starting configuration.
+* `some/path/to/config.txt` is the path to a text file that provides the game's starting configuration.

 #### Starting Configuration